29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

   + Ring must not be contacting robot #underline([_of same alliance_])
   + Ring is not contacting foam tile
   + Ring is encircling the stake#footnote([Long description omitted, see https://www.vexrobotics.com/high-stakes-manual#sc3])
-  + Total ring count must not exceed max ring count of the stake (mobile: 6, neutral & alliance: 2, high: 1) *Problems*
+  + Total ring count must not exceed max ring count of the stake (mobile & neutral: 6, alliance: 2, high: 1) *Problems*
-- Neutral/alliance stakes can contain more than 2, despite only 2 being counted
 - Mogos with our rings on can be tipped to effectively descore some rings *Potential Solutions*
 - Driver may have to take care when scoring on neutral/alliance stake